-For globetrotter Lauren Cromb, her first horse riding holiday was a treat to celebrate what she termed her ‘funemployment’, a time to enjoy some much needed R&R after working the fly-in fly-out lifestyle for the mines for so many years.
-And fun she did have, with Globetrotting’s superstar guides, Laura and Christian Hayes on the Craig’s Hut and High Country ride.
-We decided we wanted to get to know Lauren a bit more to find out what makes her tick.
+For globetrotter Lauren Cromb, her first horse riding holiday was a treat to celebrate what she termed her ‘funemployment’, a time to enjoy some much needed R&R after working the fly-in fly-out lifestyle for so many years.
+And fun she did have, with Globetrotting’s superstar guides Laura and Christian Hayes on the Craig’s Hut and High Country Ride.
+We wanted to get to know Lauren a bit more and find out what makes her tick.
 Have a read…

 What is your day job?